 - Risks and benefits for living donors

 - Potential costs to donors for things like travel and lodging

 - How much time a donor might need to take off from work

-Here are some of the different ways your transplant center may help you learn about living donor transplantation.
-Your center may have others.
-Transplant centers are always working to come up with new ways to make it easy for people in your shoes to learn.
+Here are some of the ways your transplant hospital may help you learn about living donor transplantation.
+Your team may have others.
+Transplant hospitals are always working to come up with new ways to make it easy for people in your shoes to learn.

 - Friends and family